waimea-pahyde/teams-app/README.md

-# A Basic Flask App Linked to a Supabase Database
+# A Basic Flask App Linked to a Turso Database

 This is template for a simple [Flask](https://flask.palletsprojects.com) application with a [Turso](https://turso.tech/) SQLite database to store and provide data.
 The app uses [Jinja2](https://jinja.palletsprojects.com/templates/) templating for structuring pages and data, and [PicoCSS](https://picocss.com/) for styling.